 - Each bug is reviewed, triaged and viewed by many people, this is why it is important to make sure it has clear information in its description.
 But make sure that if it is not assigned, that you put a severity on it.
 The severity gets more attention in those components.

 - If you have any questions about this, please seek a moderator or an admin for more help.
-Some places to find help are irc channels that the bug pertains to.
+Some places to find help are Matrix rooms that the bug pertains to.
 You can ask about the bug there.
 If you get an employee's attention to keep track of the thread, they can ask more questions if they are working on improving that as well.

 - Tell input.mozilla.org if it is feedback instead of filing a bug!